-The mission of the Associated Kyoto Program (hence known as “AKP” or “the Program”) is to provide a rigorous academic and cultural experience that enables college students, regardless of their academic or personal background, to develop a multifaceted understanding of Japan, Japanese culture, and the Japanese language.
+The mission of the Associated Kyoto Program (hence known as “AKP”) is to provide a rigorous academic and cultural experience that enables college students, regardless of their academic or personal background, to develop a multifaceted understanding of Japan, Japanese culture, and the Japanese language.
 In the pursuit of this mission, AKP is committed to assuring equal access to all programs and services and to nurturing a community that supports all students’ needs.

 Process for Disclosure

-Students who would like to request academic accommodations or disability-related support services while studying abroad are asked to work with the appropriate office at their home institution to document and share their needs with AKP at least one month prior to the start of the Program.
+Students who would like to request academic accommodations or disability-related support services while studying abroad are asked to work with the appropriate office at their home institution to document and share their needs with AKP at least one month prior to the start of their attendance at AKP.

 Upon receipt of current documentation from the student’s home institution, AKP will review the student’s request and inform the student of its determinations in a timely manner.
 It is recommended that students disclose their disability needs as early as possible so that AKP can thoroughly determine what kinds of appropriate arrangements and reasonable accommodations can be made in advance.